 Training Progression

 Training has been developed into sport and level specific workshops which include ropework, climbing, canyoning and caving.
 General ropework and beginner workshops are suitable for any club member wishing to improve their outdoors skillsets.
 Level 1 and above workshops are suitable for (but not exclusive to) more experienced club members to progress into Trip Leaders In Training (TLIT) and eventually Trip Leaders (TL).
-The content of each workshop can be found in the UNSWOC Training Workshop Outcomes document, and the details of required competencies for each type of trip leader can be found in the UNSWOC Trip Leader Assessment Document.
+The details of required competencies for each type of trip leader can be found in the UNSWOC Trip Leader Assessment Document.
 The progression of skills is captured in workshops and Trip Leader Assessments as outlined in the figure below.

 Prerequisites